Self-Treat or Seek Help? Expert Tips for Urgent Moments

 Body

-If you cut yourself, but you’re not sure whether you need stitches or some simple at-home care, a few key symptoms or conditions can help guide your decision.
+If you cut yourself, but you’re not sure whether you need medical attention or some simple at-home care, a few key symptoms or conditions can help guide your decision.

 Medical professional applying tape to a cut on a patient's arm